7 of John Adams's Greatest Insults

 A man whose wit was matched only by the looseness of his tongue, the combative John Adams quickly acquired a hefty reputation for articulate jabs and razor-sharp put-downs at the expense of his allies and rivals alike, including some of the most celebrated figures in American history.
 (Bob Dole once described him as “an 18th-century Don Rickles.”)
 Here are some of his best zingers.

-“His whole life has been one continued insult to good manners and to decency.”
+“His whole life has been one continued insult to good manners and to decency,” Adams wrote of Franklin.
 (For more about the pair's tense relationship, read about the time they were forced to share a bed.)

 2. On Alexander Hamilton